Drzhivago264/Inference_Portal/README.md

 Development environment setup
 -----------------------------
-After finishing the steps above, you need to set up a vLLM server to serve the models listed in model.LLM (check admin page and remember to avoid 8000 and 6380 port that Django is running):
+After finishing the steps above, you need to set up a vLLM server to serve the models listed in model.LLM (check admin page and remember to avoid 8000, 5432 and 6380 ports that Django, Postgresql and Redis are running).

-    pip install vllm
-    python3 -m vllm.entrypoints.openai.api_server --model gpt2 --port 8080 --dtype half --max-model-len 1024 --api-key {something hard to guess}

 If you have more than 1 GPU, you can serve multiple models at multiple ports (remember of use unique ports):

     CUDA_VISIBLE_DEVICES=0 python3 -m vllm.entrypoints.openai.api_server --model gpt2 --port 8080 --dtype half --max-model-len 1024 --api-key {something hard to guess}
     CUDA_VISIBLE_DEVICES=1 python3 -m vllm.entrypoints.openai.api_server --model gpt2 --port 8888 --dtype half --max-model-len 1024 --api-key {something hard to guess}

-If you have more than 1 GPU but you want to do DP (server 1 model across all GPU), you can simply setup a NGINX and do load balancing across multiple ports at requests layer.
+If you have more than 1 GPU but you want to do DP (duplicate 1 model on multiple vllm servers on one machine), you can simply setup a NGINX and do load balancing across multiple ports at requests layer.

 If you want to customise frontend, you should run: